-The university, following a final determination of a disciplinary proceeding against a student for sexual assault, may impose sanctions including but limited to disciplinary probation, suspension, and expulsion (Section 6.6 of the Code).
+The university, following a final determination of a disciplinary proceeding against a student for sexual assault, may impose sanctions including but not limited to disciplinary probation, suspension, and expulsion (see Ball State Code of Student Rights and Community Standards for complete list of sanctions).

-Upon written request, Ball State will disclose to the alleged victim of a crime of violence or a non-forcible offense, the report on the results of any disciplinary proceeding conducted by the institution against a student who is the alleged perpetrator of such crime.
+Ball State will disclose to the alleged victim of a crime of violence or a non-forcible sex offense, the report on the results of any disciplinary proceeding conducted by the institution against a student who is the alleged perpetrator of such crime.
 If the alleged victim is deceased as the result of such crime or offense, the next of kin of the alleged victim will be treated as the alleged victim.